cbyrohl/scida/docs/faq.md

 # Frequently Asked Questions
+## Common warnings/exceptions
+### ">>> ds['stars']['VelMag']
+> I get the warning "UserWarning: Passing an object to dask.array.from_array which is already a Dask collection.
+This can lead to unexpected behavior.".
+What does this mean?

+In scida, this warning often occurs when passing a field with units to a dask.array function.
+Consider explicitly removing the units (e.g. using "arr.magnitude" for the field/array "arr") before the dask.array function call.
+Then attach the correct units afterwards again.
+This will be automatized in the future.

 ## Extending existing datasets
 > How do I add custom fields (that are not derived fields) to my existing dataset?